mageni/.github/profile/README.md

 ## Applicable Laws
 Mageni publishes open-source software on Github solely for lawful purposes and for education, research and teaching in cybersecurity and computer programming.
 You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.

+## Export Laws
+This software may be subject to US Export rules known as Export Administration Regulations (EAR) and enforced by U.S. Department of Commerce Bureau of Industry and Security (BIS).

+Additionally, both the Department of Treasury and the Department of State regulate and control other types of export-related technology and product transfers and transactions.
+The Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury administers and enforces economic sanctions against certain countries and regimes, terrorists, and other threats to U.S. national security, foreign policy, or economic interests.

+It is Mageni policy to comply with EAR, OFAC rules, and the international Wassenaar Arrangement.
+Without limitation, parties using software from Mageni are responsible for obtaining all licenses or other approvals necessary for downloading or transfer of the software or use of the service.
+A party may not transfer the software or services without U.S. Government permission to (a) anyone on the U.S. Treasury Department’s lists of Specially Designated Nationals (including the Government of Iran, Government of Cuba, prohibited members of the Cuban Communist Party), or on the U.S. Commerce Department’s Denied Persons List, Entity List, or Unverified List, or on the U.S. State Department’s Debarred List or Nonproliferation List (see Commerce Lists to Check); or (b) for use with chemical or biological weapons, sensitive nuclear end-users, or missiles to deliver them.

 ## Mageni helps to reduce climate change
 Mageni is a member of the <a href="https://climate.stripe.com/nJ22UV" target="_blank">Stripe Climate</a> and contributes 1% of the revenue to reduce climate change.